frank-f-trafton/prod_ui_docs/docs/reference/widget_event_callbacks.md

 Propagation is halted as soon as a widget returns a value that evaluates to true.

 You can use `if self == inst then...` to differentiate between events acting on `self`, or events bubbled up from a descendant.
-Trickle event callbacks never run directly on targets.

 ## The UI Thimble